-Recipe is creating in-house mobile solutions built on industry-leading platforms to provide our franchisees and corporate operators with advanced store analytics, labour scheduling and forecasting, guest feedback, training and operations audits.
+Recipe develops in-house and "out of box" mobile restaurant management solutions built on industry-leading platforms to provide our franchisees and corporate operators with advanced store analytics, labour scheduling and forecasting, guest feedback, training and operations audits.
+In 2020, Recipe will be deploying mobile solutions to its front-line associates providing them with schedule management, training and feedback capabilities.